 The Fitbit Blaze unfortunately doesn't work exactly like a normal watch.
 It's notably lacking an always-on display.
-You can double tap on the screen or press the button on the left of the frame to turn it on.
+You have to double tap on the screen or press the button on the left of the frame to turn it on.

 But if you're in the middle of your workout and you don't want to fiddle around with the buttons, there is a solution.
 Fitbit has included a Quick View mode, which you can activate by swiping through the screens on the Blaze to the settings menu.
-Here you'll be able to turn the mode on which will now turn on the display when you flick your wrist toward you.
+Here you'll be able to turn the mode on, waking up your screen every time you flick your wrist toward you.

 Understanding heart rate zones